 SummaryRead the full fact sheet

-- PEP (post-exposure prophylaxis) is medication you can take to prevent HIV infection if you have been potentially exposed to the virus.
+- PEP (post-exposure prophylaxis) is an anti-viral medication to prevent HIV infection if you suspect you may have been exposed to the virus.

 - PEP must be started within 72 hours of an exposure to HIV and be taken correctly over a 28-day treatment period to be effective.